dnlklmn/polkadot-theme/readme.md

 Design tokens used by the Parity Product Design team are synced to `/src/tokens/`

-Output is then generated (Style Dictionary) and pubished as a package.
+Output is then generated (Style Dictionary) and published as a package.
+Note that this is a manual process, to be automated later.

 Current outputs: CSS variables (global, light, dark) + Tailwind config